jeremybise/twentynineteen-hugo/README.md

   description = "This is the site tagline." # Adds tagline next to the site title. privacy_link = "/privacy/" # Relative URL to privacy page, if there is one.
 This enables a Privacy Policy link in the footer.
 The link doesn't display if this isn't specified. disable_image_filters = false # Setting to true disables the color filter feature on images.
-Defaults to false.
+Defaults to false. code_theme = "solarized-dark" # Setup the syntax highlighting code you want to use if you will use code, defaults to monokai (see available styles here: https://github.com/highlightjs/highlight.js/tree/master/src/styles)
 ```

 ## Menus